-European Microwave Conference 2016
+European Microwave Conference 2020

-The European Microwave Conference provides many opportunities for networking and interaction with international experts in a wide variety of specialties, attracting delegates with academic as well as industrial backgrounds.
+The European Microwave Conference is Europe’s premier conference on microwave, millimetre-wave and terahertz devices, systems and technologies.
+The conference is held from 15 to 17 September 2020 in Utrecht, The Netherlands, in the middle of the European Microwave Week.
+A broad range of high frequency related topics, from materials and technologies to integrated circuits, systems and applications will be addressed in all their aspects: theory, simulation, design and measurement.
+Examples include the latest developments of filters and passive components, modelling and design of RF MEMS and microsystems, high frequency and high data rate microwave photonics, highly stable and ultra low-noise microwave and millimetre-wave sources, new linearization techniques, 5G, IoT and the impact of new packaging technologies on development applications.
+The European Microwave Conference provides ample opportunities for networking and interaction with international experts in a wide variety of specialties, attracting delegates with academic as well as industrial backgrounds.
 With carefully selected papers in more than 40 oral and poster sessions, the conference represents an exciting forum for the presentation and discussion of the most recent advances in the microwave arena.
-In addition to scientific papers, contributions on industrial applications are also encouraged, covering the fields of instrumentation, medical, telecommunication, radar, space, automotive and defense systems.
+In addition to scientific papers, contributions on industrial applications are also encouraged, covering the fields of instrumentation, medical, telecommunication, radio astronomy, radar, space, automotive and defence systems.

 Passive Components, Circuits and Subsystems

 E01 Planar Passive Components and Circuits

 E02 Planar Filters and Multiplexers